 Once the guest post is published, remain in contact with the webmaster you worked with.
 If the guest post does well, your future pitches are more likely to be accepted by other bloggers.

 Once your blog has taken off, there will be opportunities to make money blogging.
 There are many ways to go about monetizing your blog.
-Here are some of the most common methods:
+Some of the most common methods include:

 - Affiliate marketing.
 By becoming brand affiliates, bloggers can earn money using affiliate links.
-Every time a blog visitor makes a purchase using the affiliate link, the brand affiliate will earn a commission rate of around 5-30% of the product’s sales price.
+Every time a blog visitor purchases using the affiliate link, the brand affiliate will earn a commission rate of around 5-30% of the product’s sales price.

 - Paid ads.
-Bloggers can include ad space on their website by signing up for an ad network.
+Bloggers can include ad space on their websites by signing up for an ad network.
 Ad networks like Google AdSense help bloggers connect with brands relevant to their audience quickly.

 - Sponsored posts.
 Reach out to brands to get paid for writing about their products.
 Before you do this, make sure your blog has a considerable amount of readers and traffic.